baibaratsky/php-webmoney/README.md

 To use signing with the WM Kepper Classic keys you have to compile PHP with [BCMath](http://www.php.net/manual/en/book.bc.php) and [GMP](http://www.php.net/manual/en/book.gmp.php) support.

-To use Capitaller API you have to compile PHP with [SOAP](http://www.php.net/manual/en/book.soap.php) support.

 Example
 -------
 ```php